browserengineering/book/book/visual-effects.md

 drawing directly to the current one.
 It will in fact optimize away surfaces internally if it can.
 So what you're really doing with `SaveLayer` is telling Skia that there is a new conceptual layer ("piece of paper") on the stack.
-How Skia does the rest is an implementation detail (for now!).
+How Skia does the rest is an implementation detail.

 [^tree]: A stack and a tree are very similar---the tree is a representation of the push/pop sequences when executing commands on the stack in the course of